donders-research-data-management/rdm-wiki/en/development/access-control-policy.md

 1. __read__ is an action that a subject retrieves attributes of a resource object.
 1. __write__ is an action that a subject updates attributes of a resource object.
-1. __manage__ is an action that a subject updates administrative attributes of a resource object.
+1. __manageAccess__ is an action that a subject updates the access right of a resource object.
-1. __acquire__ is an action that a subject tries to gain his/her access right of one or multiple resource objects.
+1. __acquireAccess__ is an action that a subject tries to gain his/her access right of one or multiple resource objects.
 1. __create__ is an action that a subject initiates a new resource object.
 1. __close__ is an action that a subject disables future updates on attributes of a resource object.
 1. __open__ is an action that a subject enables future updates on attributes of a resource object.